1. WHAT IS THE PURPOSE OF THIS PRIVACY NOTICE AND TO WHOM DOES IT APPLY?

 The BRIT Trust is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal data about you.

-The BRIT Trust website and its subpages are referred to in this Notice as the “Site”.
+The BRIT Trust website and its subpages are referred to in this Privacy Notice as the “Site”.

-- Gender, name, email address, phone number, job title, and if applicable record of past criminal convictions, of you and the key directors, staff and/or Trustees of your organization.
+• Gender, name, email address, phone number, job title, of you and the key directors, staff and/or trustees of your organization.

 Personal data may indirectly be shared with us by third parties when providing names or other personal information of applicant company directors and/or charity trustees and/or beneficiaries of donations.
 These may be provided by persons who have confirmed having the express consent of the data subjects in order to supply such information or when we have a legitimate interest to do so.

 4. WHY DO WE COLLECT YOUR PERSONAL DATA?

 We collect data to (i) assess the eligibility of grant applications, (ii) keep you up to date with the progress of your application, (iii) request further information/clarification from you if this proves necessary and (iv) enable us to monitor the compliance & delivery of grant obligations and to promote the projects, charities, entities and initiatives supported by the BRIT Trust.